-Railway operators may, after giving prior notification, set or change fares and surcharges within those upper limits and set or change the limited express surcharges onconventional lines and other surcharges (Railway Business Law, Article 16, Items 3 and 4).
+Railway operators may, after giving prior notification, set or change fares and surcharges within those upper limits and set or change the limited express surcharges on conventional lines and other surcharges (Railway Business Law, Article 16, Items 3 and 4 (Items 3 and 8, if the act on partial revision of Act on Revitalization and Rehabilitation of Local Public Transportation Systems, etc. promulgated on April 28, 2023 comes into force in accordance with Article 3 of the act)).

-Below, we provide a recent example of the process followed when a major private railway company received approval from the MLIT.
+Below, we provide a past example outlining the process followed when receiving approval from the MLIT.

-- 1. This procedure is pursuant to Article 64, Item 2 of the Railway Business Act.
-In accordance with Article 23 of the Act for Establishment of the Ministry of Land, Infrastructure, Transport and Tourism, a public hearing will be held when the Council for Transportation determines that it is necessary in the process of deliberation, or atthe direction of the MLIT. - 2 Article 3, Item 2, of the Railway Operation Act stipulates that at least seven days public notice must be given for any increment in fares or other conditions of transportation.
+- 1 This procedure is pursuant to Article 64, Item 2 of the Railway Business Act.
+In accordance with Article 23 of the Act for Establishment of the Ministry of Land, Infrastructure, Transport and Tourism, a public hearing will be held when the Council for Transportation determines that it is necessary in the process of deliberation, or at the direction of the MLIT. - 2 Article 3, Item 2, of the Railway Operation Act stipulates that at least seven days public notice must be given for any increment in fares or other conditions of transportation.